4th Tunisian Tirailleurs Regiment: Campaign of France (1944-1945)

-Following the Belvédère, while decimated, the regiment reconstituted and participated in the disembarkation in Provence in August 1944, the other decisive combats, in the Doubs, the Vogues (notably during the combats of Hohneck), in Alsace then Germany.
-Accordingly, Adjudant-chef Ahmed El Abed was the first military of the French Army to penetrate Germany in 1945: he reached the iced waters of the river of Lauter with a couple of dozens combatants and apprehended, March 14, of the village of Scheibenhardt.
+Following the Belvédère, while decimated, the regiment reconstituted and participated in the disembarkation in Provence in August 1944, the other decisive combats, in the Doubs, the Vosges (notably during the combats of Hohneck, in Alsace then Germany.
+Accordingly, Adjudant-chef Ahmed El Abed was the first military of the French Army to penetrate Germany in 1945: he reached the iced waters of the river of Lauter with a couple of dozen combatants and on March 14 took the village of Scheibenhardt.

 Casualties

 From January 10, 1944 to April 24, 1945, the 4e RTT endured the loss of 1009 men (575 in Italy, 342 in France, and 92 in Germany), 879 disappeared and 4053 wounded.
 From the 26000 Tunisians which partook in combat, 1700 were lost at the end of war with 450 declared disappeared.

 Indochina War

 The 4e RTT was reconstituted on February 1, 1949.
 The 2nd and 3rd battalions of the regiment were dispatched first to Cambodia and then to South Viet-Nam, where they served until 1955.